bluehoodie/smoke/README.md

 - `headers`: map of header values to add to the http request (optional)
 - `locals`: map of variables specific to this test case. will override the global values
 - `http_code_is`: integer representing the expected http code in the result
-- `response_body_contains`: string representing an expected value within the resulting response body (Can be a regexp beginning by r/ example "r/[0-9]*" )
+- `response_body_contains`: string representing an expected value within the resulting response body.
+Can be a regular expression beginning by "r/". example: "r/[0-9]*"
 - `response_headers_contain`: map representing expected keys and values in response headers.
-If only the
+The values can be a a regular expression beginning by "r/". example: "r/[0-9]*".
+If the content of the value is not important, you can leave it as an empty string.

 See the `smoke_test.json` and `smoke_test.yaml` files for examples.